cherrynoize/n3lock/README.md

 n3lock -i PATH/TO/YOUR/IMAGE
 ```

-From now on you can run `n3lock` like so
+From now on you can run `n3lock` with your cached images like so

 ```
 n3lock [-c CONFIG]